stefan-kp/n2b/README.md

 ## Privacy

 N2B allows you to configure what information is sent to the Claude API:
-- Shell history
+- Shell history / probably not needed, I added the option to give the llm more context
-- Past n2b requests and responses
+- Past n2b requests and responses / probably not needed, I added the option to give the llm more context
-- Current working directory
+- Current working directory / recommended

 You can adjust these settings during configuration.

+Always sent to llm
+- prompt
+- shell type
+- operating system

 ## Limitations